 Hannah is Joint Artistic Director of Box of Tricks.
-Recent directing credits include: Last Quiz Night on Earth (rural tour); SparkPlug (national tour, shortlisted for Alfred Fagon Award 2018); Narvik (national tour, nominated Best New Play MTAs, winner Best New Play UK Theatre Awards 2017); In Doggerland (national tour); Word:Play/NWxSW (Regional Tour); Picture a City (Everyword 2012, Liverpool Playhouse).
+Recent directing credits include: Last Quiz Night on Earth (urban/rural tour); SparkPlug (national tour, shortlisted for Alfred Fagon Award 2018); Narvik (national tour, nominated Best New Play MTAs, winner Best New Play UK Theatre Awards 2017); In Doggerland (national tour); Word:Play/NWxSW (Regional Tour); Picture a City (Everyword 2012, Liverpool Playhouse).

 Associate Sound Designer

 Lee is a composer, music producer and sound designer from Manchester now based in Sheffield.
 A highly respected collaborator, Lee’s work is heard in theatre, dance, installation and film productions.

 Lee is a member of The Bare Project and an associate artist with Imagine If Theatre and Box of Tricks.